green-loan-portal/green-loan-portal.github.io/index.md

 <a name="demo"></a>
 ## User Interface Demonstration

-After you run the appliation, you will be greeted by our homepage:
+After you run the application, you will be greeted by our [homepage](http://simple-green-loans.meteorapp.com):

 <img src="images/HomePage.png">

-If you don't have an account with us, you can click "Login" on the uppper right hand corner of the page, and choose "Sign up":
+If you don't have an account with us, you can click "Login" on the upper right hand corner of the page, and choose "[Sign up](http://simple-green-loans.meteorapp.com/#/signup)":

 <img src="images/register.png">

-Once you set up an account, you will receive a confirmation email, and will be taken to this page:
+Once you set up an account, you will receive a confirmation email, and will be taken to this [page](http://simple-green-loans.meteorapp.com/#/Profile):

 <img src="images/userlogin.png">